 West Ham and Blackpool.
 These two sides would go on to face each other in the Championship play-off final in May, with West Ham securing a 2-1 victory against Ian Holloway’s side.

-However, during the league match at Bloomfield Road earlier in the campaign, Hammers ‘keeper Robert Green was sent off for a foul on Roman Bednar.
+However, during the league match at Bloomfield Road earlier in the campaign, Hammers goalkeeper Robert Green was sent off for a foul on Roman Bednar.

-With the score 2-1 to West Ham, the red card had real potential for ruining the travelling supporter’s day out, only for former Arsenal youth player Henri Lansbury to take Green’s place.
+With the score 2-1 to West Ham, the red card had real potential for ruining the travelling supporters’ day out.

 The east London side didn’t concede any more goals, in fact going on to win 4-1.